Burt Bacharach: 1970s and 1980s

 Throughout the late 1960s and early 1970s, Bacharach continued to write and produce for artists, compose for stage, TV, and film, and release his own albums.
 He enjoyed a great deal of visibility in the public spotlight, appearing frequently on TV and performing live in concert.
-He starred in two televised musical extravaganzas: An Evening with Burt Bacharach and Another Evening with Burt Bacharach, both broadcast nationally on NBC.
+Between November 1969 and January 1974, Bacharach and his music were the focus of nine U.S. network television specials, including five on NBC, three on ABC, and one on CBS.
 Newsweek magazine gave him a lengthy cover story entitled "The Music Man 1970".

 In 1971, Barbra Streisand appeared on the special Singer Presents Burt Bacharach, where they discussed their careers and favorite songs and performed songs together.
-The other guests on the television special were dancer Rudolph Nureyev and singer Tom Jones.
+The other guests on the television special were dancers Rudolph Nureyev and Bettie de Jong, and singer Tom Jones.